Live Chat Now

 What is a CPA?

 A CPA, or Certified Public Accountant, is an accountant who has passed the Uniform CPA Exam and obtained CPA licensure in their state or jurisdiction.
-Many people associate CPAs with tax preparation, but they perform a wide variety of tasks across different types of accounting, including auditing and forensics.
+Many people associate CPAs with tax preparation, but the scope of their services extends beyond tax season.
+They perform a wide variety of accounting services and tasks spanning different types of accounting, including auditing and forensics.

 As described in BLS occupational outlook data, accountants typically choose to obtain CPA certification and licensure to enhance their job prospects or gain clients, and any accountant who files a report with the SEC is required to be a licensed CPA.

-To become a CPA, candidates must obtain at least 150 semester hours of college coursework and pass the 4-section CPA Exam, then apply for licensure in their state or jurisdiction.
+To become a CPA, candidates must obtain at least 150 semester hours of college coursework, though that number may vary by state, and pass the 4-section CPA Exam,2 then apply for licensure.

 CPAs have to renew their licenses periodically.
 To make sure they are kept up to date with the industry’s best practices and regulations, license renewal requirements vary depending on where you live, but most commonly stipulate maintaining a certain number of hours of continuing professional education (CPE) courses, as well as ethics courses.